cm-math/ci-tools/README.md

 providing a toolkit for hypersurfaces and complete intersections in toric varieties.

 ## Usage
-Go the directory with the `spec` file and start a Magma session.
+Go to the directory with the `spec` file and start a Magma session.
 The provided intrinsics are available after loading the package with the following command.
 ```
 AttachSpec("spec");